 Finally, you can find yourself a personal leadership mentor.
 This doesn’t need to be a professional coach or management teacher, but simply someone you know with experience in the field.
 If you currently work for a company that you would like to advance in, you might even ask your own manager or supervisor to help you learn the skills you will need to move forward.
 This gives you a one on one resource for learning leadership skills.
 Anyone with good experience and management skills will suffice as a mentor, including friends or family members.
 Your mentor should be someone who is willing to answer questions, practice different management scenarios with you, and guide you through the process of developing your own skills.

 These three methods may be the best, but there are far from being the only ones.
 You can take college courses on business management, sign up for online based courses, or even just jump in by finding a lower level management position and learning as you go.
 The point is, you don’t need to be a born leader in order to have leadership skills.
 Like anything else, they can be taught.
 So, if you want to better your career by advancing into a management position, look into these different ways of learning the skills you will need to be successful in that position.
 You will very likely be surprised at how fast you can learn them.

-About the Author: Rafael Magaña helps organizations grow.
+About the Author: Rafael Magaña, is the Founder, President & CEO of Latino Professionals, Latina Professionals and Latinx Professionals.
+He helps organizations, departments, and teams grow and teams.
 Helps leaders accelerate strategy implementation in their organizations.
 Specializes in leadership, management, and philanthropy.
-He has published more than 160 scholarly articles.
+He has published more than 250 scholarly articles.
 Visit and connect with him on LinkedIn and on Twitter: @RafaelMagana